FAIRmat-NFDI/nomad-distro-dev/README.md

 3. Install [node.js](https://nodejs.org/en) (v20) and [yarn](https://classic.yarnpkg.com/en/docs/install/)(v1.22).
 We will use it to setup the GUI.

-4. For Windows users, nomad-distro-dev currently works with the platform without the need for WSL/Devcontainers.
-However, some NOMAD plugins might not function correctly with Windows.
+4. For Windows users, nomad-distro-dev works natively on Windows.
+However, not all NOMAD plugins are tested on Windows, so there might be some bugs.
+If you face any issues, please file an issue in the respective plugin repository.

 5. Clone the forked repository.